insolor/async-tkinter-loop/README.md

 An implementation of asynchronous `main_loop` for tkinter, the use of which allows using `async` handler functions.

+Based on ideas from:

+* my answer on ru.stackoverflow.com: <https://ru.stackoverflow.com/a/1043146>
+* answer of [Terry Jan Reedy](https://stackoverflow.com/users/722804) on stackoverflow.com: <https://stackoverflow.com/a/47896365>
+* answer of [jfs](https://ru.stackoverflow.com/users/23044) on ru.stackoverflow.com: <https://ru.stackoverflow.com/a/804609>

+## Some examples

 Basic example:
 ```python
 import asyncio